SJ4034A - Journalism: History and ideas: part 1 (2018/19)

 For most of the 13 teaching weeks, a three-hourly session will require students to listen to exposition, write and to speak, to work with each other and individually.
 They will also need to take notes, present independent research and ideas and contest information presented by staff.

 Regular guest speakers will present issues to be discussed.
-These discussions will form part of the class contribution assessment.
+These discussions will form part of the class contribution assessment, moderated by online journal.

 In enhancement and newsweeks, field trips, guest speakers and screenings will complement one-to-one tutorial and coaching sessions.